collint8/seg3d.pages/build.md

 ## Compiler Requirements

-**C++11 64-bit compiler support is required.**
+**At least C++11 64-bit compiler support is required.**

-### Windows Vista, 7, 8
+### Windows

-The current source code was optimized for use with Visual Studio (VS2013).
+The current source code must be compiled with the 64-bit version of Visual Studio 2013.
-The code should compile on Windows Vista, 7 and 8 using the Visual Studio Express versions as well.
+Visual Studio 2015 support is coming soon.
 The code has not been tested under Cygwin or MinGW compilers.

 ### Mac OS X